Welcome to

 Celebrating 145 years of ministry in Piedmont, SC

-What does it mean to be a church?
+What is a church?
 The word most commonly translated as “church” in the New Testament is the Greek word ecclesia, which literally means “called out.”
-The church is made up of people whom God has “called out” for a purpose.
-There is an intended goal to being a Christian and being a part of the church.
-To understand our calling as “called out” ones, we first have to ask what it means to be a Christian.
+The church is people whom God has called out for a purpose (Romans 8:28).

 Jesus came to create something which the New Testament calls koinōnia, often translated as “fellowship” or “communion.”
-Koinōnia conveys the idea of a common life, of our participating together in the very life of Jesus Christ (1 Cor.
-10:16-17).
+Koinōnia conveys the idea of a common life, of our participating together in the very life of Jesus Christ (1 Corinthians 10:16-17).
 This term summarizes why Jesus came and why our church exists.
-We want Jesus’ kind of life to be reproduced in us and in you (Gal.
-4:19).
-To be “called out” by God into Christian discipleship is to be “called into” and be calling others into “the fellowship (koinōnia) of his Son, Jesus Christ our Lord” (1 Cor.
-1:9).
-We invite you to share in “the Life” Jesus offers together with us here at Piedmont Presbyterian Church.
+We want Jesus’ kind of life to be reproduced in us and in you (Galatians 4:19).
+To be called out by God into Christian discipleship is to be called into and be calling others into “the fellowship (koinōnia) of his Son, Jesus Christ our Lord” (1 Corinthians 1:9).
+We have been called out individually to share in the life of Jesus together.
+We invite you to share in the life Jesus offers together with us.

 We believe that Jesus was raised from the dead on the first day of the week, and so we follow the practice of his earliest disciples and gather on Sundays to express our faith in his resurrection.
-We do not gather to memorialize a dead hero but because we believe that Jesus Christ, as a living and transforming presence, is able to use worship and fellowship as a means of bringing us into shared life with him and with one another.
-We pray together, sing hymns of praise, listen to God’s Word, and respond in faith and commitment because we believe Jesus is risen and really present wherever his disciples gather together (Matt.
-18:20).
+Jesus is not an ancient, dead hero but a contemporary, living presence, whom we believe is able to use worship and fellowship as a means of bringing us into shared life with him and with one another.
+We pray together, sing hymns of praise, listen to God’s Word, and respond in faith and commitment because we believe Jesus is risen and really present wherever his disciples gather together (Matthew 18:20).

 Leadership